vercel/next.js/docs/api-reference/next/link.md

 - `href` - The path inside `pages` directory.
 This is the only required prop
 - `as` - The path that will be rendered in the browser URL bar.
 Used for dynamic routes
 - [`passHref`](#forcing-Link-to-expose-href-to-its-child) - Forces `Link` to send the `href` property to its child.
 Defaults to `false`
 - `prefetch` - Prefetch the page in the background.
 Defaults to `true`.
 Any `<Link />` that is in the viewport (initially or through scroll) will be preloaded.
-Pages with data requirements will preload `JSON` files with the data for faster page transitions.
+Pages using [Static Generation](/docs/basic-features/data-fetching#getstaticprops-static-generation) will preload `JSON` files with the data for faster page transitions.
 - [`replace`](#replace-the-url-instead-of-push) - Replace the current `history` state instead of adding a new url into the stack.
 Defaults to `false`
 - [`scroll`](#disable-scrolling-to-the-top-of-the-page) - Scroll to the top of the page after a navigation.
 Defaults to `true`
 - [`shallow`](/docs/routing/shallow-routing.md) - Update the path of the current page without rerunning [`getStaticProps`](/docs/basic-features/data-fetching.md#getstaticprops-static-generation), [`getServerSideProps`](/docs/basic-features/data-fetching.md#getserversideprops-server-side-rendering) or [`getInitialProps`](/docs/api-reference/data-fetching/getInitialProps.md).
 Defaults to `false`